 Note: There will be no pre-laboratory quiz for this experiment.
-However, you may should make sure you have studied the lecture(s) on the topics, and / or reviewed Chapter 3 in the online e course etext.
+However, you may should make sure you have studied the lecture on the topic (Lec 28 scheduled for Friday Nov 20th), and / or reviewed Chapter 3 in the online e course etext.
 The laboratory period will run more like a tutorial, when you will be provided with a worksheet to work through.
-The worksheet activity is "open book", you can work in groups and ask your TA about any concepts you don't understand.
+The activity is "open book", you can work in groups and ask your TA about any concepts you don't understand.